leesael/VeST/README.md

-# VeST: Very Sparse Tucker Factorization of Large-Scale Tensors
+# Large-Scale Tucker Tensor Factorization for Sparse and Accurate Decomposition

 ## Overview
 Given a large tensor, how can we decompose it to sparse core tensor